gwpicard/hand-number-recognition/README.md

 # Hand Gesture Number Recognition

-A simple app that recognises numbers given hand gestures from a live webcam feed.
+A simple app that recognises numbers from hand gestures using a live webcam feed.

 ![test_gif.gif](test_gif.gif)